imadi124/TJ-Tasks-2024-Abhay_Aditya/README.md

 # TJ-Tasks-2024-Abhay_Aditya
-This repo is for my university club Auditions "TECHNOJAM".
+This repo is for my university club Auditions @technojam